-The estate tax is imposed by Code Section 2101 on that part of the gross estate of the nonresident alien which at the time of death is situated in the U.S. The rate of the estate tax is the same that is used for general estate tax purposes under Code Section 2001, but the unified credit is only \$13,000 (equivalent to about \$60,000 of property value).
-The estate tax form used by a nonresident alien is 706NA.
+The estate tax is imposed by Code Section 2101 on that part of the gross estate of the nonresident alien which at the time of death is situated in the U.S.97 The rate of the estate tax is the same that is used for general estate tax purposes under Code Section 2001, but the unified credit is only \$13,000 (equivalent to about \$60,000 of property value).98 The estate tax form used by a nonresident alien is 706NA.
+These harsh rules may be ameliorated by an estate tax treaty.
+The U.S. does not maintain as many estate tax treaties as income tax treaties, but there are estate tax treaties in place with most Western European countries, Australia and Japan.

 The following are specifically included by the Code in the definition of property situated in the U.S.: (i) shares of stock of a U.S. corporation, (ii) revocable transfers or transfers within three years of death of U.S. property or transfers with a retained interest (described in Code Sections 2035 to 2038), and (iii) debt issued by a U.S. person or a governmental entity within the U.S. (like municipal bonds).
+99

 The Treasury Regulations add the following property to the list of property in the U.S.: (i) real estate in the U.S. (if debt is recourse it is ignored - gross value is included, not just equity) and (ii) tangible personal property, like works of art, furniture, cars (and even currency in a safety deposit box).
+100

 A beneficial interest in a trust holding U.S. property is also included.
+101

-The following are specifically excluded from the definition of property situated in the U.S.: (i) life insurance proceeds paid on the life of the nonresident alien, (ii) bank accounts (unless they are connected to a U.S. business, and (iii) portfolio interest loans.
+The following are specifically excluded from the definition of property situated in the U.S.: (i) life insurance proceeds paid on the life of the nonresident alien, (ii) bank accounts (unless they are connected to a U.S. business, and (iii) portfolio interest loans.102